 The Environmental Health Track prepares students for the technical and professional demands of careers dedicated to the protection of human health and the environment.
 Graduates of the program work to improve the quality of air, water, soil and food using technology to measure and control pollutants, indoors and outdoors.
 MPH degree graduates direct multidisciplinary teams of professionals as Environmental Health Managers.
 At all levels, the program embraces the broad environmental ethic of sustainability through human cooperation with nature, including basic rights to a safe home and workplace; clean water supplies for human consumption, recreation and wildlife; safe and available food supply; waste and energy management; and careful resource management for the future.
-For more information on this track, visit the Environmental Health website or contact Environmental Track Coordinator: Dr. Neha Sunger, 610-436-2289 or email: nsunger@wcupa.edu
+For more information on this track, visit the Environmental Health website or contact Environmental Track Coordinator Dr. Melanie Vile at 610-436-2360 or mvile@wcupa.edu.